built1n/blog/posts/adieu-quake.md

 ## Down the Rabbit Hole

 This project finally gave me an excuse to do something I'd been putting off for a while: learn ARM assembly language.

-The application was in a performance-sensitive sound mixing loop in `snd_mix.c`.
-A `SND_PaintChannelFrom8` function took an array of 8-bit mono sound samples and produced a 16-bit stereo stream, with left and right channels scaled independently.
-Here's the assembly version I churned out after a couple hours (C version follows):
+The application was in a performance-sensitive sound mixing loop in `snd_mix.c` (remember the lawnmower-like sound?).

+The `SND_PaintChannelFrom8` function takes an array of 8-bit mono sound samples and mixes it into an existing 16-bit stereo stream, with left and right channels scaled independently based on two integer parameters.
+GCC was doing a terrible job at optimizing the saturation arithmetic, so I took a shot at it myself.
+I rather like how it turned out.

+Here's the assembly version I came up with (C version follows):

 ```
 SND_PaintChannelFrom8:
-        // r0: int true_lvol
+        ;; r0: int true_lvol
-        // r1: int true_rvol
+        ;; r1: int true_rvol
-        // r2: char *sfx
+        ;; r2: char *sfx
-        // r3: int count
+        ;; r3: int count

         stmfd sp!, {r4, r5, r6, r7, r8, sl}

         ldr ip, =paintbuffer
         ldr ip, [ip]

-        mov r0, r0, asl #16 // pre-scale both volumes by 2^16
+        mov r0, r0, asl #16					; prescale by 2^16
         mov r1, r1, asl #16

-        sub r3, r3, #1 // we'll count backwards
+        sub r3, r3, #1						; count backwards

-        // sl = 0xffff0000
-        ldrh sl, =0xffff
+        ldrh sl, =0xffff 					; halfword mask

-.loop:
+1:
-        ldrsb r4, [r2, r3] // load *sfx[i] -> r4
+        ldrsb r4, [r2, r3]					; load input sample

-        // keep endianness in mind here
-        // buffer looks like [left_0, left_1, right_0, right_1] in memory
-        // but it is loaded as [right1, right0, left1, left0] to registers
-        ldr r8, [ip, r3, lsl #2] // load paintbuffer[0:1] = RIGHTCHANNEL:LEFTCHANNEL
+        ldr r8, [ip, r3, lsl #2]				; load output sample pair from paintbuffer

-        // handle high half (right channel) first
+								; (left:right in memory -> right:left in register)
+        ;; right channel (high half)
-        mul r5, r4, r1 // SCALEDRIGHT = SFXI * (true_rvol << 16) -- bottom half is zero
+        mul r5, r4, r1						; scaledright = sfx[i] * (true_rvol << 16) -- bottom half is zero

-        // r7 holds right channel in high half (dirty bottom half)
-        qadd r7, r5, r8 // RIGHTCHANORIG = SCALEDRIGHT + RIGHTCHANORIG (high half)
+        qadd r7, r5, r8						; right = scaledright + right (in high half of word)

-        bic r7, r7, sl // zero bottom bits of r7
+        bic r7, r7, sl						; zero bottom half of r7

-        // trash r5, r6 and handle left channel
+        ;; left channel (low half)
-        mul r5, r4, r0 // SCALEDLEFT = SFXI * (true_rvol << 16)
+        mul r5, r4, r0						; scaledleft = sfx[i] * (true_rvol << 16)

-        mov r8, r8, lsl #16 // extract original left channel from paintbuffer
+        mov r8, r8, lsl #16					; extract original left channel from paintbuffer

-        // r8 holds left channel in high half with zero bottom half
-        qadd r8, r5, r8
+        qadd r8, r5, r8						; left = scaledleft + left

-        // combine the two 16-bit samples in r7 as 32-bit [left:right]
-        // (use lsr to not sign-extend the lower half)
-        orr r7, r7, r8, lsr #16
+        orr r7, r7, r8, lsr #16					; combine right:left in r7

-        str r7, [ip, r3, lsl #2] // write 32-bit to paintbuffer
+        str r7, [ip, r3, lsl #2]				; write right:left to output buffer
-        subs r3, r3, #1
+        subs r3, r3, #1	     					; decrement and loop

-        bgt .loop // must use instead of bne because of the corner case count=1
+        bgt 1b							; must use bgt instead of bne in case count=1

         ldmfd sp!, {r4, r5, r6, r7, r8, sl}

         bx lr
 ```

-There's some hackery going on here.
-I'm using the ARM DSP `qadd` instruction to get saturation addition for cheap, but `qadd` only works with 32-bit words, and the sound samples are 16 bits.
-The hack, then, is to first shift the samples left by 16; `qadd` the samples;
-and shift them back.
+There's some hackery going on here that could use some explaining.
+I'm using the ARM `qadd` DSP instruction to get saturation addition for cheap, but `qadd` only works with 32-bit words, and the sound samples are 16 bits.
+The hack, then, is to first shift the samples left by 16 bits; `qadd` the samples together; and then shift them back.
 This accomplishes in one instruction what GCC took seven to do.
+(Sure, I could've avoided this hack altogether if I were working with ARMv6, which has MMX-esque packed saturation arithmetic with `qadd16`, but alas -- life isn't so easy.
+And besides, it was a cool hack!)

+Notice also that I'm reading and writing two stereo samples at a time (with a word-sized `ldr` and `str`) to save a couple more cycles.

 The C version is below for reference: